YuchengY/portfolio/README.md

 # portfolio

-### Hi, my name is Yucheng Yang.
+### Hello!
+My name is Yucheng Yang.
 I'm a statistics student about to graduate from Carleton College in 2022.
-## This repository contains the project code from my past Stats and CS courses as well as the summer research projects I've done.
+## This repository contains the project code from my past Stats and CS courses as well as the summer research project I've done.